Flights disrupted at U.S. East Coast airports as shutdown drags on

 The financial fortunes of airlines are closely tied to the health of the economy.
 In addition, airlines with hubs in Washington have said they are losing government business as a result of the shutdown.

-Reporting by Jonathan Allen in New York and David Shepardson in Washington; Additional reporting by Gina Cherelus and Gabriella Borter in New York and Tracy Ruckinski in Chicago; Editing by Bill Berkrot
+Reporting by Jonathan Allen in New York, and David Shepardson, Richard Cowan in Washington; Additional reporting by Gina Cherelus and Gabriella Borter in New York and Tracy Rucinski in Chicago; Editing by Bill Berkrot